to the book the Bhâgavata Purâna

 (12) He who became the Manu [called Satyavrata, 'the truth-abiding one'] at the end of the epoch saw Lord Matsya ['the fish'] who as the stay of the earth offered shelter to all living beings [in the form of a boat during the deluge].
 The Vedas that because of the great fear for the waters came forth from my mouth then were taken up by Him who sported there.

-(22) For the purpose of diminishing the increasing dominance of the ruling class the great soul [Lord Paras'urâma], the Ultimate Spiritual Truth in person, will remove all those thorns from the world who strayed from the path and opted for a hellish life.
-He awfully powerful for that purpose will wield His transcendental hatchet twenty-one times.
+(22) For the purpose of diminishing the increasing dominance of the ruling class the great soul [Lord Paras'urâma], the Ultimate Spiritual Truth in person, removed all the thorns from the world who strayed from the path and opted for a hellish life.
+He awfully powerful for that purpose wielded His transcendental hatchet twenty-one times.

 Chapter 8: Questions by King Parîkchit